 In Greece, maintaining eye contact constantly throughout a conversation shows genuine attention, honesty, and sincerity.
 It is a vital part of communicating.
-On the contrary, breaking eye contact or avoiding it all together can create unease and distrust when communicating.
+On the contrary, breaking eye contact or avoiding it altogether can create unease and distrust when communicating.
 The Greeks are open communicators, mostly, speaking loudly often and with intense emotional inflections.
-The eye contact should compliment this.
+The eye contact should complement this.
 Make it steady, do not break it, and keep it consistent to ensure proper communication.

 6 France (Eye Contact Welcome)